 As I have mentioned in the standalone review, the Alien is an odd tri-band router.
-It has three different bands, including one 2.4GHz band, one Wi-Fi 5 5GHz band, and one Wi-Fi 6 5GHz band.
+It has three different bands: one 2.4GHz band, one Wi-Fi 5 5GHz band, and one Wi-Fi 6 5GHz band.
 That is also the case of the Alien MeshPoint.
-As a result, in a mesh setup, the system can’t dedicate one band to work solely for the job of linking the hardware unit.
+As a result, the system can’t dedicate one band to work solely to link the hardware unit in a mesh setup.

 Alternatively, you can also use a network cable to connect the two units.
-Note that, in this case, you will need to use the AmpliFi app to turn on the Ethernet Backbone setting.
+In this case, you will need to use the AmpliFi app to turn on the Ethernet Backbone setting.
 If not, the mesh point will still use the Wi-Fi link.

-Considering the system doesn’t support the 160MHz channel width, using Gigabit wired backhaul is the best way to get the fastest performance out of it.
+Since the system doesn’t support the 160MHz channel width, Gigabit wired backhaul is the best way to get the fastest performance.

 Ubiquiti AmpliFi Alien Mesh: Excellent performance

-I tested the mesh portion of the Alien every possible way.
-First, I used two router units, then an Alien Kit of a router and a MeshPoint, and then I used all of them together in a mixed system of multiple routers and one MeshPoint.
+I tested the mesh portion of the Alien in every possible way.
+First, I used two router units, then an Alien Kit of a router and a MeshPoint.
+After that, I used all of them in a mixed system of multiple routers and one MeshPoint.

-No matter if I used a MeshPoint or a router as the satellite unit, the throughput speeds were the same.
+The throughput speeds were the same, whether I used a MeshPoint or a router as the satellite unit.
 Since there’s no dedicated backhaul, the performance wasn’t the best I’ve seen, compared to other Wi-Fi 6 systems, as you can see in the charts below.

 Compared to Wi-Fi 5 system, however, the Alien-based mesh is still much faster.
 By the way, I tried out the wired backhaul option, too, and in this case, as expected, the MeshPoint delivered the same performance as the router unit.